HabiCrowd: A High Performance Simulator for Crowd-Aware Visual Navigation: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We have presented HabiCrowd, a new crowd-aware simulator built upon Habitat 2.0.
 HabiCrowd has a robust human dynamic model and a diverse range of virtual humans compared to related simulators.
 The intensive experimental results indicate that our simulator utilizes computational resources more efficiently than its counterparts.
 We evaluate two visual navigation tasks and show that the recognition of virtual humans depicted in egocentric inputs is essential.
 Nevertheless, HabiCrowd still has limitations.
 While humans exhibit natural movements in daily lives, the constraints imposed by Habitat 2.0~\cite{szot2021habitat} only allow for rigid movements.
 This assumption falls considerably behind the complexity of real-life practice and thus requires further enhancements.
-Finally, applying the learned policy from Habicrowd to the real world remains an open problem for future work.